-(1) A service provider subject to audit under these rules will maintain a chart of accounts that defines all items included in determining the cost for each program.
-The chart of accounts will list all revenues and expense accounts.
+(1) A service provider subject to audit under these rules will maintain a chart of accounts that defines all items included in deter-

 (2) The organization will have bank deposit records and documentation to verify the source of revenue.
 Revenue and expense accounts, with related asset, liability, and equity accounts, will account for all expenditures related to delivery of the program.